sentialabs/sentialabs.com/_posts/2018-08-16-Building-a-Slackbot-with-Serverless-Framework.md

         TableName: ${self:provider.environment.KARMA_TABLE}
 ```

-Do a `sls deploy`, and you'll find a new DynamoDB table in your AWS environment.
+Do an `sls deploy`, and you'll find a new DynamoDB table in your AWS environment.
 It's that easy!
 Next up: allowing our Lambda to read and write to the table.
 Update `serverless.yml` by adding the `iamRoleStatements` section, so the file looks like this:
 ```yaml
 service: karmabot-tutorial